R-Ganesh28/HTML-CSS-Practice/README.md

   - Imagine the above is a video ad in the bottom right corner.
 Add a timestamp in the corner like this design.
   - Using in cloth images like "Discount" and "Add to cart" option.

+### 📆 Day 12 - Finishing
+- Topics Covered:
+  - Tooltip
+- What I Practiced:
+  - Created a tooltip when hover on a image, button, etc.,
+  - Practiced tooltip in Buttons from Lesson 4 and YouTube video type from Lesson 10.